dazzathewiz/infrastructure/roles/proxmox_provision/readme.md

 # Proxmox Provision
-A provisioning role to deploy VM's in proxmox from template.
+A provisioning role to deploy VM's and LXC containers in proxmox from template.

 ## Requirements
 See: requirements.yml